ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/index.md

 ## Example projects

 Most of the example scripts rely on a certain project file to be loaded.
-The App already contains these projects, and some examples load them automatically when it is possible (E.g. in the `if __name__ == '__main__'` block).
+The project files are provided in the App <a href="examples_overview.html#projects-zeiss-inspect-projects">ExampleProjects</a>.
+Some of the App examples load the required project file automatically if this is possible (E.g. in the `if __name__ == '__main__'` block).

 Sometimes it is necessary to load projects manually.
-You can do this easily using the `setup_project.py` script.
+You can do this easily using the `setup_project.py` script provided in <a href="examples_overview.html#projects-zeiss-inspect-projects">ExampleProjects</a>.

 See <a href="examples_overview.html#example-projects">App Examples Overview &mdash; Example projects</a>